ibm-cloud-docs/EventStreams/security.md

 Customers are responsible for the storing, processing, and transmission of their cardholder data, and can create cardholder data environments (CDEs) that can store, transmit, or process cardholder data by using {{site.data.keyword.messagehub}}.
 Customers can request and use the {{site.data.keyword.cloud_notm}} AOCs and SRM guides when they seek their own PCI DSS certifications.
 It is the responsibility of the customer to document and operate CDEs and applications that are built by using {{site.data.keyword.cloud_notm}} Platform services in a PCI DSS-compliant manner.

 {{site.data.keyword.messagehub}} documentation on service security and deletion of data covers methods to manage cardholder data within the environment in accordance with PCI requirements.
-It is the customer’s responsibility to familiarize themselves with these processes an d to manage data retention and removal from the service according to the customer’s policies.
+It is the customer’s responsibility to familiarize themselves with these processes and to manage data retention and removal from the service according to the customer’s policies.
 To facilitate this process, no cardholder data can be used in an {{site.data.keyword.messagehub}} document ID.
 If PAN data is to be stored in {{site.data.keyword.messagehub}}, they must be rendered unreadable (in accordance with PCI requirement 3.4) before transmission to the {{site.data.keyword.messagehub}} service.

 A full list of PCI DSS-ready {{site.data.keyword.cloud_notm}} Platform services, and options to request a PCI DSS AOC and SRM guide, can be found at the [IBM Cloud compliance page](https://www.ibm.com/cloud/compliance).